Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The more you like yourself, the less you are like anyone else, which makes you unique."
+> "The most tragic thing in the world is a man of genius who is not a man of honor."
-> — **Walt Disney**
+> — **George Bernard Shaw**

 ---

-_Last updated: 30 August 2025 ⏳_
+_Last updated: 31 August 2025 ⏳_